blevon24/dotfiles/homefiles/README.md

  - `alias gitlg="git log --graph --pretty=format:'%Cred%h%Creset -%C(yellow)%d%Creset %s %Cgreen(%cr) %C(bold blue)<%an>%Creset' --abbrev-commit"`- Shows a repositories log data, such as a commit's ID and message, how long ago a commit was made, and the user how made the commit, neatly displayed in a list/graph format
  - `alias web='cd /var/www/html'`- Changes directories to the /var/www/html directory where website files are stored
  - `alias reboot='sudo shutdown -r now'`- Safely reboots the system the user is on
- - `alias update='sudo apt update'`- Downloads/updates package information from all configured sources
+ - `alias update='sudo apt update && sudo apt upgrade'`- Downloads/updates package information from all configured sources & upgrades packages currently installed to their newest versions
- - `alias upgrade='sudo apt upgrade'`- Downloads/upgrades the newest versions of all packages currently installed
  - `alias itch.in='flatpak run io.itch.itch'`- Runs Itch.io application via Flatpak

 ## References